 Term Explanation Diagram/Additional notes Gene A small portion of DNA coding for a particular characteristic.
-Cell - Nucleus - Gene - Gene Chromosome DNA Alleles Different forms of a gene which occur at the same locus (position) on homologous chromosomes.
-Dominant allele (T) - t Recessive allele (t) - s - Genotype Genetic composition (make- up) of an organism.
-Homozygous dominant (both alleles are dominant) Phenotype The physical appearance of an organism determined by the genotype, e.g. tall, short.
-Genotype TT Phenotype - tall Dominant allele An allele that is expressed (shown) in the phenotype when found in the heterozygous (Tt) and homozygous (TT) condition.
-UU t 🖨 🖨 t Homozygous recessive (both Recessive allele An allele that is masked (not shown) in the phenotype when found in the heterozygous (Tt) condition.
-It is only expressed in the homozygous (tt) condition.
-00 alleles are recessive) • Genotype tt • Phenotype - short Heterozygous Two different alleles for a particular characteristic, e.g. Tt.
-T 🔂 🗗 t Heterozygous (one dominant and one recessive allele) Homozygous Two identical alleles for a particular characteristic, e.g. TT or tt. ŬŎ Genotype TtPhenotype - tall
+Nucleus - Gene Cell Chromosome DNA Alleles Different forms of a gene which occur at the same locus (position) on homologous chromosomes.
+Dominant allele (T) - tall plant Recessive allele (t) - short plant Genotype Genetic composition (make- up) of an organism.
+Alleles • Homozygous dominant (both alleles are dominant) Phenotype The physical appearance of an organism determined by the genotype, e.g. tall, short.
+Genotype TT Phenotype - tall Dominant allele An allele that is expressed (shown) in the phenotype when found in the heterozygous (Tt) and homozygous (TT) condition. t la t • Homozygous recessive (both Recessive allele An allele that is masked (not shown) in the phenotype when found in the heterozygous (Tt) condition.
+It is only expressed in the homozygous (tt) condition. alleles are recessive) • Genotype tt • Phenotype - short Heterozygous Two different alleles for a particular characteristic, e.g. Tt.
+T t • Heterozygous (one dominant and one recessive allele) Homozygous Two identical alleles for a particular characteristic, e.g. TT or tt. • Genotype Tt • Phenotype - tall

-Term Explanation Diagram/Additional notes Monohybrid cross Only one characteristic or trait is being shown in the genetic cross.
+Term Explanation Diagram/Additi onal notes Monohybrid cross Only one characteristic or trait is being shown in the genetic cross.
 Example: Flower colour only, e.g. ye OR shape of seeds only, e.g. round Complete dominance A genetic cross where the dominant allele masks (blocks) the expression of a recessive allele in the heterozygous condition.
 In this type of cross the allele for tall (T) is dominant over the allele for short (t).
 The offspring will therefore be tall because the dominant allele (T) masks the expression of the recessive allele (t).
-Incomplete dominance A genetic cross between two phenotypically different parents produces offspring different from both parents but with an intermediate phenotype.
-Example: If a red-flowered plant is crossed with a white-flowered plant and there is incomplete dominance - the offspring will have pink flowers (intermediate colour).Red flower - White flowerPink flowersPink flowers Co-dominance A genetic cross in which both alleles are expressed equally in the phenotype.
-Multiple alleles More than two alternative forms of a gene at the same locus.
-Example: Blood groups are control I B and i. led by three alleles, namely I A , Sex-linked characteristics Characteristics or traits that are carried on the sex chromosomes.
-Examples: Haemophilia and colour-blindness The alleles for haemophilia (or colour-blindness) are indicated as superscripts on the sex chromosomes, e.g. X H X H (normal female), X H X h (normal female), X h X h (female with haemophilia), X H Y (normal male), X h Y (male with haemophilia).
-Karyotype The number, shape and arrangement of all the chromosomes in the nucleus of a somatic cell.
-XX XX XX XX XX XX XX XX XX XX XX XX XX X - Chromosomes Cloning Process by which genetically identical organisms are formed using biotechnology. one parent; therefore it had the identical genetic material of Genetic modification The manipulation of the genetic material of an organism to get desired changes.
-Example: The insertion of human insulin gene in plasmid of bacteria so that the bacteria produce human insulin.
-Human genome The mapping of the exact position of all the genes in all the chromosomes of a human.
-Example: Gene number 3 on chror responsible for a particular charac already have earned 2 marks, namely for stating and fertilisation.
+Tall (TT) × short (tt) Tall (Tt) Incomplete dominance A genetic cross between two phenotypically different parents produces offspring different from both parents but with an intermediate phenotype.
+Example: If a red-flowered plant is crossed with a white-flowered plant and there is incomplete dominance - the offspring will have pink flowers (intermediate colour).
+Red flower - White flower Pink flowers Co-dominance A genetic cross in which both alleles are expressed equally in the phenotype.
+Example: If a red-flowered plant is crossed with a white-flowered plant and there is co-dominance the offspring has flowers with red and white patches.
+Red flower × White flower Flowers with red and white patches Multiple alleles More than two alternative forms of a gene at the same locus.
+Example: Blood groups are controlled by three alleles, namely I A , I B and i.
+Sex-linked characteristics Characteristics or traits that are carried on the sex chromosomes.
+Examples: Haemophilia and colour The alleles for haemophilia (or colo as superscripts on the sex chromos female), X H X h (normal female), X h X h X H Y (normal male), X h Y (male with h our-blindness) are indicated somes, e.g. X H X H (normal (female with haemophilia), Karyotype The number, shape and arrangement of all the chromosomes in the nucleus of a somatic cell.
+XX - Chromosomes Cloning Process by which genetically identical organisms are formed using biotechnology.
+Example: Dolly the sheep was clon one parent; therefore it had the ide that parent.
+Genetic modification The manipulation of the genetic material of an organism to get desired changes.
+Example: The insertion of human in bacteria so that the bacteria produ Human genome The mapping of the exact position of all the genes in all the chromosomes of a human.
+Example: Gene number 3 on chron responsible for a particular character